 PARTNERS:

 Northsite Contemporary Arts, Cairns (Director Ashleigh Campbell), Dogwood Crossing Gallery, Miles (Director Anne Keam) + DC Gallery Committee, Dulacca State School, Miles (Principal Kylie Parnaby), HOTA Gold Coast (Engagement Curator Sam Creyton) with thanks to Sarah Lewis, The Condensery, Toogooloowah (Director Rachael Arndt), Caloundra Regional Gallery (Director Jo Duke), Third Nature (Liz Capelin Director), QUT - (SERF (Samford Environmental Research Facility), Centre For the Environment, Office of e-Research, Research Infrastructure, More Than Human Futures Group & CIESJ Faculty, School of Creative Arts, Brisbane).
 Native Seeds Pty Ltd nativeseeds.com.au have supplied and advised us re: native grass seed and plantings.
-Tel: 1300 473 337 E: . reBul packaging have assisted us with cutting of cardboard garden beds.
+Tel: 1300 473 337 E: .
+ReBul packaging have assisted us with cutting of cardboard garden beds

-This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.
-This project is supported by the Queensland Government through Arts Queensland, Regional Arts Development Fund (RADF).
-The Regional Arts Development Fund is a partnership between the Queensland Government: and Cairns Regional Council; and Western Downs Regional Council; and City of Gold Coast Council; and Somerset Regional Council to support local arts and culture in regional Queensland.
+Between 2019-23 this project was assisted by the Australian Government through the Australia Council, its arts funding and advisory body.
+It was also supported by the Queensland Government through Arts Queensland, Regional Arts Development Fund (RADF).
+The Regional Arts Development Fund is a partnership between the Queensland Government: Cairns Regional Council; Western Downs Regional Council; City of Gold Coast Council; Somerset Regional Council; and ArtsCoast as part of Sunshine Coast Council’s RADF program to support local arts and culture in regional Queensland.

 Thanks also to QUT (School of Creative Practice, QUT Office of eResearch and Samford Ecological Research Facility).
 NorthSite Contemporary Arts, Cairns; Dogwood Crossing Gallery, Miles; HOTA, Gold Coast; The Condensery, Toogooloowah; Caloundra Regional Gallery, Caloundra; Native Seeds Pty Ltd and ReBul Packaging.